Siyu1993/ModifiedModel/README.md

 # ModifiedModel
-A modified model based on air2water model to simulate lake surface temperature
+A modified model based on air2water model to simulate lake surface temperature.